Mgahinga Gorilla National Park

 Garama caves

-Visit the Garama caves in the adjacent to Mgahinga.
-These are unique historical sites located 4kms off from Mgahinga Park’s head offices.
-The caves are 200m long and they renowned Batwa pygmies’ sacred places.
+Visit the Garama caves adjacent to Mgahinga.
+These unique historical sites are located 4 km from Mgahinga Park’s head offices.
+The 200-meter-long caves are renowned as sacred places for Batwa pygmies.

 Where to stay

-All categories of lodging options exist at Mgahinga Gorilla National Park: budget, midrange and luxury.
-The lodges in and adjacent to the park include Mount Gahinga Lodge, Mount Gahinga Rest Camp, Chameleon Hill Lodge, Virunga Hotel, Traveler’s Nest Hotel, Amajambere Iwacu Community Camp and others.
+All lodging options exist near the park: budget, midrange, and luxury.
+Lodges adjacent to the park include Mount Gahinga Lodge, Mount Gahinga Rest Camp, Chameleon Hill Lodge, Virunga Hotel, Traveler’s Nest Hotel, Amajambere Iwacu Community Camp, and others.

-By road: Travel in a 4×4 tourist vehicle from Kampala via Masaka-Mbarara to Mgahinga National Park, about 8-10 hours’ drive.
-By air; Board the aircraft at Entebbe Airport or Kajjansi airfield to Kisoro airstrip then drive to the lodge or Mgahinga offices.
+By road: Travel in a 4×4 tourist vehicle from Kampala via Masaka-Mbarara to Mgahinga National Park.
+This Journey goes for about an 8-10 hour drive.
+Other than the road, you may visit the park by air transport.
+By air: Board the aircraft at Entebbe Airport or Kajansi airfield to Kisoro airstrip, then drive to the lodge or Mgahinga offices.

 Explore Destinations